eadz/rack-u2f/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+There is a demo app in the DemoApp folder.
+Integration tests will require a fake/software u2f key, and is on the TODO list.

+## See also

+The [ruby-u2f](https://github.com/castle/ruby-u2f) gem, which this gem depends on.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/eadz/rack-u2f.
+Bug reports and pull requests are welcome on GitHub at https://github.com/eadz/rack-u2f

 ## License